Stanley Woodward (political aide)

-Stanley Woodward Sr. (March 12, 1899 – August 17, 1992) was the White House Chief of Protocol under Franklin Delano Roosevelt and United States Ambassador to Canada under Harry S. Truman.
-He was a favorite social companion of FDR.
-Notable for his cautiousness in protecting Axis diplomats at the onset of World War II, he was also largely responsible for the introduction of black tie attire as acceptable formalwear.
-In his youth, he had an inclination for the Bishop's robe.
+Stanley Woodward Sr. (March 12, 1899 – August 17, 1992) was the White House Chief of Protocol under President Franklin Delano Roosevelt and United States Ambassador to Canada under President Harry S. Truman.

+Biography

-Born in Philadelphia, Woodward studied at Yale University.
+Born in Philadelphia, Pennsylvania Woodward studied at Yale University, graduated in 1922 and was a 1922 initiate into the Skull and Bones Society.
 He later was a teacher for a year at Ya-Li.
-After his time teaching in China he took an extended tour through Malaya and India.
-On 20 October 1923 Woodward married Shirley Rutherfoord, who he had met when she visited Yale while a student at Vassar College and become more acquainted with while they were both teachers in China.
+After teaching in China he took an extended tour through Malaya and India.
+On October 20, 1923 Woodward married Shirley Rutherfoord, whom he had met when she visited Yale while a student at Vassar College and become more acquainted with while they were both teachers in China.
 Woodward then studied at the Ecole des Science Politiques in Paris.

 He was a Foreign Service officer in Europe and Haiti from the mid-1920s to the mid-1930s before returning to Philadelphia as commissioner of Fairmount Park.
 He returned to the Foreign Service in 1937, serving first as assistant chief of protocol and then as chief of protocol at the State Department until his appointment as ambassador in 1950.

+He was a favorite social companion of FDR.
+Notable for his cautiousness in protecting Axis diplomats at the onset of World War II, he was also largely responsible for the introduction of black tie attire as acceptable formalwear.

-He served as the United States Ambassador to Canada (1950–1953), graduated from Yale University in 1922 and was a 1922 initiate into the Skull and Bones Society.
+He served as the United States Ambassador to Canada (1950–53).